 Phone: (08) 8222 7010 or (08) 8222 7030.

-General Foot & Ankle clinics provide assessment of the patient, an opinion regarding the key clinical issues and advice to the patient and referring practitioner.
+General Foot and Ankle clinics provide assessment of the patient, an opinion regarding the key clinical issues and advice to the patient and referring practitioner.
 Treatment can be provided for a large spectrum of problems through both surgical and non-surgical techniques.

 Patients are generally supervised by a consultant medical officer, who works closely with other relevant health professionals depending on the reason for referral and the patient’s ongoing care needs.